Opening Hours: 8.30 am - 6.30 pm

 Congratulations on your forthcoming marriage.
 The Cathedral wants to help and support you, whatever stage you’re at with your planning.

 Marriage is a gift of God through which husband and wife may grow together in the knowledge, love and service of God.
 It is given that, united with one another in heart, in mind and in body, they may increase in love and trust.
-God joins husband and wife in life-long union as the foundation of family life (in which children are born and nurtured and) in which each member of the family, in good times and in bad, may find strength, companionship and comfort, and grow to maturity in love.
+God joins the couple in life-long union as the foundation of family life (in which children are born and nurtured and) in which each member of the family, in good times and in bad, may find strength, companionship and comfort, and grow to maturity in love.
 Marriage enriches society and strengthens community.
 (From the Church in Wales order for Holy Matrimony)

 Are you just starting to think about your wedding?
 Here is some information you may find helpful: